~~~ The Unholy Trinity ~~~

 - Horns like a lamb but speaks like a dragon is central to the second beast's deception.

-- The image it orders set up in honor of the first beast reveals the inclusion of idolatry in the worship of the first beast.
+- The image of the first beast it causes to be made is the introduction of idolatry in the worship of the first beast.

-- The mark of the beast signifies subservience to the first beast by thought or deed.
-Revelation 13:16, Revelation 14:9-11
+- The mark of the beast signifies subservience (or loyalty) to the first beast by thought or deed.

 |